Arnold-n/P1P2MQTT/doc/Daikin-protocol-EHYHBX08AAV3.md

 # EHYHB(H/X)-AV3 and EHV(H/X)-C(A/B) protocol data format

-Protocol data format for Daikin Altherma hybrid heat pump for the EHYHBX08AAV3 (perhaps all EHYHB(H/X)-AV3 models) and (at least partially for the) Daikin Altherma LT heat pump EHV(H/X)-CA/CB
+Protocol data format for Daikin Altherma hybrid heat pump for the EHYHBX08AAV3 (perhaps all EHYHB(H/X)-AV3 models) and (at least partially for the) Daikin Altherma LT heat pump EHV(H/X)-CA/CB.
+A lot of data is also valid for EHB\* models.

 If you have any information, please contribute to one of the data format files or create a new one so we can support more models.